Spice Thai Street Food Restaurant in Liverpool – Review

 So a very reasonable £21 each.

-A visit to Spice Thai is a really enjoyable experience from start to finish.
+A visit to Spice Thai Street Food Restaurant is a really enjoyable experience from start to finish.

-PRO TIP: The venue is popular, so if you can, make a booking, particularly at the weekend.”
+PRO TIP: Spice Thai Street Food Restaurant is popular, so if you can, make a booking, particularly at the weekend.”

-I write as “Pad Thai Paul” on Trip Advisor and do reviews every week.
+I write as “Pad Thai Paul” on Trip Advisor and do regular reviews.
 Why not follow me there?